rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics/translation.md

 There are two ways of writing translatable diagnostics:

-1. For simple diagnostics, using a diagnostic (or subdiagnostic) derive ("simple" diagnostics being those that don't require a lot of logic in deciding to emit subdiagnostics and can therefore be represented as diagnostic structs).
+1. For simple diagnostics, using a diagnostic (or subdiagnostic) derive.
+   ("Simple" diagnostics being those that don't require a lot of logic in deciding to emit subdiagnostics and can therefore be represented as diagnostic structs).
 See [the diagnostic and subdiagnostic structs documentation](./diagnostic-structs.md).
-2. Using typed identifiers with `DiagnosticBuilder` APIs (in `Diagnostic` implementations).
+2. Using typed identifiers with `DiagnosticBuilder` APIs (in `IntoDiagnostic` or `AddToDiagnostic` or `DecorateLint` implementations).

 When adding or changing a translatable diagnostic, you don't need to worry about the translations.